SeqMiner/SeqMiner/README.md

 ### Is there a Linux version? ###
 Its on the way.
 However for the near future only a windows version is available.

+### What CPUs are Supported? ###
+Westmere and above are supported.
+You must have AES-NI and SSE4 support.
+The software will check on startup if your machine is supported.